 Transition to Therapy for Relapse Prevention

-The final, and most important step in alcohol detox is to begin counseling and therapy to prevent future relapse.
-Alcohol withdrawal alone does not address the underlying causes of addiction, or provide any insight, knowledge, or skill to prevent a relapse.
+The final and most important step in alcohol detox are to begin counseling and therapy to prevent future relapse.
+Alcohol withdrawal alone does not address the underlying causes of addiction or provide any insight, knowledge, or skill to prevent a relapse.
 There are several social support groups, addiction treatment programs, and therapy treatments in which a recovering alcoholic can participate to ensure the development of crucial life and coping skills to maintain sobriety.

 Preventing Alcohol Relapse

 The unfortunate reality is that relapse is common during the alcohol recovery process.
-As with most any other addiction, there are several warning signs that may be experienced or exhibited by a recovering alcoholic that may be indicators of an impending relapse:
+As with most any other addiction, several warning signs may be experienced or exhibited by a recovering alcoholic that may be indicators of an impending relapse: